 With a selection of 7 investment options available, including the fund's default MySuper compliant Balanced option, Australian Ethical stringently monitors the investment activities of the companies that it invests in.
 The fund's Balanced option has underperformed the SuperRatings Index over the longer term.

-Fees are higher than the industry average across medium and large account balances assessed.
+Fees are higher than the industry average across all account balances assessed.
 Fee discounts may be available for members within larger employer plans.
 No fees are charged for investment switches, although a buy-sell spread applies. partial or full withdrawals are subject to an exit fee of $50 per transaction.

 The fund offers a full suite of insurance cover to members.
 Automatic death cover is offered to certain employed members and additional cover is available on application.
 Income Protection (IP) is available with 30, 60 or 90 day waiting periods, up to a maximum of $30,000 per month.

 Australian Ethical continues to be Infinity Recognised, showing a clear adherence to environmental and social investment principles.